yhsure/blog/content/thoughts/access control.md

 - We will use the term ambient authority to describe authority that is exercised, but not selected, by its user.
 - The corresponding analogy is to imagine a world with doors but without keys.
 When a person walks up to a door, the door magically opens if it deems the person worthy.
-- For example, [[thoughts/Unix|Unix]] filesystem permissions constitute an ambient authority mechanism, because the caller of a function such as `open()` does not choose any credentials to present with the request; the request merely succeeds or fails
+- For example, [[thoughts/Unix|Unix]] filesystem [[thoughts/Permissions|permissions]] constitute an ambient authority mechanism, because the caller of a function such as `open()` does not choose any credentials to present with the request; the request merely succeeds or fails

 Confused Deputy Problems: